 Additionally, when you’re figuring out how long it’ll take to get to the interview, it’s always a good idea to give yourself a bit of buffer time.
 That way, you don’t have to worry about being late in case anything goes wrong en route, like traffic or a missed train.

 3. Practice at a mock interview first

-    Practicing with a mock interview at a college career center can greatly

-    improve your performance at the actual interview.
-Mock interviews teach

-    you about the types of questions that you can expect to receive, and

-    help you prepare for the ones that may be more difficult to answer.
-An

-    interview coach can also improve your communication skills.
+Practicing with a mock interview at a college career center can greatly improve your performance at the actual interview.
+Mock interviews teach you about the types of questions that you can expect to receive and help you prepare for the ones that may be more difficult to answer.
+An interview coach can also improve your communication skills.

-    Another benefit to mock interviews is that they make you feel less

-    nervous about the actual interview.
-Nervousness can get in the way of

-    presenting yourself well, so the more prepared and comfortable you feel,
+Another benefit of mock interviews is that they make you feel less nervous about the actual interview.
+Nervousness can get in the way of presenting yourself well, so the more prepared and comfortable you feel, the better.

-    the better.